 Christmas Kentucky Buck

 A festive and vibrant drink made with bourbon and cranberry juice.

 - Prep Time: 5 minutes

 - Yield: 1 drink 1x

 - 1 ounce simple syrup or ginger syrup

 - 2 ounces club soda

 - Combine bourbon, juice, and syrup in a cocktail shaker filled with ice.
 Shake and strain into an old fashioned glass with crushed ice.
 Top with soda, and garnish with fresh cranberries.

 Ginger Simple Syrup

 - Place 1 + 1/3 cups water in a small pot and bring to a boil.
 Peel thumb-sized piece of fresh ginger and cut into smaller chunks.
-Add ginger to water and boil with lid on for 20 minutes.
+Add ginger to water and turn the heat down to low.
+Cover with a lid and simmer for 20 minutes.
 Then remove ginger and stir in 1 cup of white sugar until completely dissolved.
 Refrigerate simple syrup and use as needed.